 We were thrilled whenever a waiter brought us a bowl of olives or a few pieces of cheese.

 Getting by with the language

-Avoiding tourist areas pays off: Prices and food are better on the side streets.
-But if because you don't speak Spanish, don't worry about that.
-English tourists have paved the way for you, as have the movies and public schools, so you'll find English is widely spoken in larger cities.
+Avoiding tourist areas pays off: Prices and foods are better on the side streets.
+But don't worry if you don't speak Spanish.
+English tourists have paved the way for you, as have the movies and public schools.
+So English is widely spoken in larger cities.